shiming-chen/HSVA/README.md

 # HSVA-NeurIPS-21
 This is the implementation of “**HSVA: Hierarchical Semantic-Visual Adaptation for Zero-Shot Learning**” in Pytorch.
 The work is anonymously submitted to NeurIPS'21.
-Note that this repository includes the trained model and test scripts, which is used for testing and checking our results repoted in our paper. <b style='color:red'>Once our paper is accepted, we will release the all codes of this work</b>.
+Note that this repository includes the trained model and test scripts, which is used for testing and checking our results repoted in our paper. <b style='color:red'>Once our paper is accepted, we will release all codes of this work</b>.

 ## Preparation
 1. Datasets can be downloaded [Here](https://datasets.d2.mpi-inf.mpg.de/xian/xlsa17.zip).
 Put it in the `data` dir.